getfem/getfem/doc/sphinx/source/screenshots/shots.rst

 ------------------------------

-In this example, the mesh was a simple cartesian mesh 20x20x1, and the crack geometry was defined implicitely via a levelset.
+In this example, the mesh was a simple cartesian mesh 20x20x1, and the crack geometry was defined implicitly via a levelset.

 .. |im-crack3d| image:: images/fissure_3d_de_traviole.*